isomerpages/moe-mtls-old/_Gallery/3d-தமிழ்மொழிக் -காட்சிக்கூடம்-Tamil-Exhibitions-d-Community-Partners.md

                      <br/>
                      <h4 style="margin:10px;"><strong>Animals’ Wonderland</strong></h4>
                      <p style="margin:10px;">
                         Animal Wonderland by Wildlife Reserves Singapore presents a living classroom for all three Mother Tongue Languages (MTLs) for both pre and primary schools.
 Explore pre-visit, in-park and post-visit animal-inspired lesson ideas that motivate children to use Tamil in their daily lives.
 You will find e-teaching aids to help build an extensive word bank for pre-schoolers.
-Audio story books featuring giant pandas, Kai Kai and Jia Jia, are now available in [CL/ML/TL].
+Audio story books featuring giant pandas, Kai Kai and Jia Jia, are now available in [TL].
 Primary school students can embark on an e-trail for respective titles in all three MTLs, where they get to practise their MTL and acquire higher order thinking skills.
                      </p>
                   </div>
                </div>